 - adhesions or surgical scars

 - appendicitis, an inflammation of the intestines

 - fibroids, or abnormal growths in the uterus

 - cysts or tumors

-- endometriosis—tissue from the inside of the uterus grows outside the uterus
+- endometriosis, a disorder in which the tissue that forms the lining of the uterus grows outside the uterus